- The President

 - SFU: What’s Next?
 Phase 2 results now available

 - Executive Searches

-Andrew Petter is Past President and Vice Chancellor of Simon Fraser University and Professor in its School of Public Policy.
+Andrew Petter is President Emeritus of Simon Fraser University and Professor in its School of Public Policy.

 Prior to joining SFU in 2010, he was Professor in the Faculty of Law at the University of Victoria where he served as Dean from 2001 to 2008.
 From 1991 to 2001, he served as a Member of the Legislative Assembly of the Province of British Columbia and held numerous cabinet portfolios, including Advanced Education, Intergovernmental Relations and Attorney General.

 As SFU President, Professor Petter oversaw the development and implementation of a Strategic Vision that distinguished SFU as Canada’s Engaged University “defined by its dynamic integration of innovative education, cutting edge research, and far-reaching community engagement.”